Need something to help spread salt, grass seed, or fertiliser on your lawn?

 In this part, we’ve reviewed the 7 best devices to spread grass fertiliser, lawn seed, or top dressing on your lawn in the UK right now.

-1. The Handy Wheeled Lawn Spreader
+1. Cobra COHS26S Wheeled Lawn Spreader

 Most lawn spreaders are made mostly out of plastic.
 This can cause issues, especially when flimsy plastic is used in areas that really need reinforcement, such as the handle and hopper.